neopragma/cobol-unit-test/README.md

       * YOU PLEASE.
       *****************************************************************

-           MOCK FILE INPUT-FILE
-           MOCK FILE   OUTPUT-FILE

            BEFORE-EACH
                MOVE FOO TO BAR
                MOVE ZERO TO WS-COUNT
            END-BEFORE

            AFTER-EACH
                INITIALIZE WS-RESULTS-TABLE
            END-AFTER

            TESTCASE 'IT CONVERTS TEXT FIELD 1 TO UPPER CASE' MOVE 'something' TO TEXT-VALUE-1
                PERFORM 2100-CONVERT-TEXT-FIELD-1
                EXPECT TEXT-OUT-1 TO BE 'SOMETHING'

+           TESTCASE 'IT HANDLES FILE NOT FOUND GRACEFULLY' MOCK
+                   FILE INPUT-FILE
+                   ON OPEN STATUS FILE-NOT-FOUND
+               END-MOCK
+               PERFORM 0100-OPEN-INPUT
+               EXPECT WS-INPUT-FILE-STATUS TO BE '35'
+               EXPECT WS-FRIENDLY-MESSAGE TO BE 'SORRY, COULDN''T FIND INPUT-FILE'
 ```

 ### Notes